msandwidi/deploying-node-js-app-to-digital-ocean/README.md

   - generated a new pair of keys
   - transfered the public key using ssh-copy-id -i ~/.ssh/newkey.pub root@hostname
   - tested the new key with ssh -i ~/.ssh/newkey.ppk root@hostname

+##### In Case ssh-copy-id did not work

+In case the previous method did not work but you were able to login via SSH without issue, theoritically speaking, you should also be able to login using SFTP.
+I tried this process and it also worked fine.
+Here is what I did.

 ### Create a Non Root User for Your Droplet